 Build a repeatable workflow that turns one afternoon of prep into weeks of ready portions.
 Use the frozen processor mix or the high-protein gel method to create balanced batches that thaw in minutes and feed your aquarium reliably.

 Quick-start recipe (1-line): 1 lb canned salmon + 1–2 oz spirulina + 1.5 oz gelatin dissolved in 1 cup hot water → blend, spread thin, freeze → thaw small pieces in a cup of tank water when feeding.
-(Adjust for species and portion size.)
+(Adjust for species and portion size; test a 1‑lb trial batch first.)

 Store thin, labeled slabs in the freezer, thaw small pieces in a cup of tank water, and pause return flow at feeding so portions stay in the display.
 Feed only what the fish consume within five minutes to protect water clarity and reduce maintenance.